- 01. The Desire to Play Guitar is the Only Motivation Needed to Learn

 Your fingers are itching, you want to play your idol’s solos, whether to impress your girlfriend or simply for your own enjoyment.

 Except that you’ve never learned guitar before formally and you don’t know how to do it: do you need to get a guitar lesson or two?
-Or can you learn the guitar yourself with a book, a guitar course, a DVD, or with free guitar lessons online?
+Or can you learn the guitar yourself with a book, a guitar course, a DVD, or with free guitar lessons near me?
 Or else seek help from a friend, who might show you a few guitar basics?

 Before learning how to play the guitar, it is essential to be in a good state of mind: not only the desire to play, but above all being prepared to learn, because practicing guitar, like any musical instrument, requires hours of learning and with that all of the highs and lows, its moments of joy and its difficulties.

 Nonetheless, fun remains an important vehicle: if there is no joy in playing the guitar, there is no reason to continue.
 It’s only by being enthusiastic, passionate, and invested in the learning process that you will progress and play those classic blues guitar or rock guitar songs.

 That is the first question you must ask yourself before learning how to play the guitar.
-Before taking guitar lessons or watching tutorials and other videos on the Internet, ask yourself one sole question to save time: Why do you want to learn to play guitar?
+Before taking guitar lessons, finding online guitar lessons for kids, or watching tutorials and other videos on the Internet, ask yourself one sole question to save time: Why do you want to learn to play guitar?